Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Dalmatians have been popular for hundreds of years.
 Many people consider getting a Dalmatian every year.
 One of the biggest questions that come up in regard to a Dalmatian is whether or not they are good with cats.
-There are a large number of people and households that try to integrate dogs and cats in the same house.
-Sometimes this can be a problem, and other times cats and dogs get along just fine.
-So how do Dalmatians fare?
+There are a large number of people and households that try to integrate dogs and cats into the same house.
+Sometimes, this can be a problem, and other times, cats and dogs get along just fine.
+So, are Dalmatians good with cats?

-Dalmatians are rated as mostly cat friendly.
-Many Dalmatians do not have any issues with cats.
-There is always the chance that your particular Dalmatian might not like cats, but most of the time, people have very few issues.
+Dalmatians are rated as mostly cat-friendly.
+Many Dalmatians do not have any issues with cats, especially if they have grown up with them.
+However, there is always the chance that your particular Dalmatian might not like cats or have the urge to chase them.
+Their individual personality, as well as their training and socialization, all play important parts in how they will get on with cats.
 Here is what you need to know about integrating a cat and a Dalmatian, including how to introduce them, signs to look out for, and whether Dalmatians get along with other animals.

 It may come as a surprise to learn that Dalmatians are actually very good with cats most of the time.
-There are plenty of Dalmatian owners that have Dalmatians and cats living in harmony with one another under the same roof.
+There are plenty of Dalmatian owners who have Dalmatians and cats living in harmony with one another under the same roof.
 Once a Dalmatian is properly introduced to a cat, they usually coexist with them just fine.
-One of the reasons that Dalmatians get along with cats is that they were not bred to hunt small animals like some dogs were.
-That means Dalmatians have a relatively low prey drive.
-Cats do not drive Dalmatians crazy like they do for some breeds.
+One of the reasons that Dalmatians usually get along with cats is that they were not primarily bred for hunting or herding.
+Dalmatians are energetic dogs, and their prey drive and urge to chase does vary between individuals.

 Image Credit: RebeccasPictures, Pixabay